Causes of karma in Jainism: Causes of bondage

-Each cause presupposes the existence of the next cause, but the next cause does not necessarily pre-suppose the existence of the previous cause.
+Each cause presupposes the existence of the next cause, but the next cause does not necessarily presuppose the existence of the previous cause.
 A soul is able to advances on the spiritual ladder called guṇasthāna, only when it is able to eliminate the above causes of bondage one by one.
 Duration and intensity of the karmic bond are determined by "Kaṣāya" and type and quantity of the karmas bound depends on yoga.

 Causes of different types of karmas

 Chapter VI of Tattvārthasūtra provides a detailed description of various causes for various types of karmas.
 According to Jain texts, there are eight main types of karma—jñānavāraṇa (Knowledge obscuring karma), darśanāvaraṇa (perception obscuring karma) mohanīya (deluding karma), antarāya (obstacles creating karma), vedanīya (feeling producing karma), nāma (body determining karma), āyu (life span determining karma) and "gotra" (status determining karma).